microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE HISTORY

+June 22, 2012: Moved to using XNA Math 2.05 instead of XNA Math 2.04 for USE_XNAMATH builds
+               Fixed BGR vs. RGB color channel swizzle problem with 24bpp legacy .DDS files in DirectXTex Update to DirectXTex WIC and WICTextureLoader for additional 96bpp float format handling on Windows 8

 May 31, 2012: Minor fix for DDSTextureLoader's retry fallback that can happen with 10level9 feature levels
               Switched to use "_DEBUG" instead of "DEBUG" and cleaned up debug warnings added Metro style application project files for DirectXTex